jameskwonlee/De-StressVR/README.md

 A Fully-Immersive VR app that helps the user unwind and de-stress.
 Made with UE4.
 Created by FramersVR.

 A FramersVR project
-Produced and Written by: James Kwon Lee and Ting Ting Ng
+Created by: James Kwon Lee and Ting Ting Ng
-Developer: James Kwon Lee
+Unreal Developer: James Kwon Lee
-Sound Designer: Ting Ting Ng
+Sound Designer/Researcher: Ting Ting Ng

 Unreal Version: 4.15.3